Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Background and Motivation

 \section{Background and Motivation}

-\subsection{Challenges in multi-leader Replication}
+\subsection{Challenges in Multi-leader Replication}

-In a traditional primary-backup architecture, concurrency control, atomic commitment, and replication are typically handled as orthogonal components because writes to a single data item are handled by only one replica~\cite{zhang_tapir_2018}.
+In a traditional primary-backup architecture, concurrency control, atomic commitment, and replication are typically handled as orthogonal components because writes to a single data item are handled by only one replica (the primary or the leader)~\cite{zhang_tapir_2018}.
 Concurrency control is only enforced on the primary, replication only ensures consistency between the primary and its followers, and atomic commit only involves the nodes that are participating in the transaction.
 As a result, coordination overhead remains confined to a small subset of nodes~\cite{kleppmannDesigningDataIntensiveApplications2016}.

 In contrast, multi-leader replication allows all replicas to write.
 Therefore, concurrency control, atomic commitment, and replication must be coordinated globally across all replicas to guarantee serializability.
 The main challenge lies in the extensive multi-round, often repeated communication required by these protocols.
 This overhead becomes prohibitively expensive in geo-distributed settings due to high WAN latency~\cite{zhang_tapir_2018,maiyyaCNC2019,mu_consolidating_2016,thomsonCalvinFastDistributed2012,fanOceanVistaGossipbased2019,bailisHAT2013}.
 Figure~\ref{fig:mmvsms} illustrates the differences between the primary-backup and the multi-leader architecture.